polkadot-fellows/RFCs/text/000x-assethub.md

 > To implement this, we need RFC#12 and the Parameters pallet from @xlc.
 >  -> OliverTY

-This dynamic governance approach would facilitate a responsive and agile economic model for deposit management, ensuring that the network remains both accessible and robust in the face of market volatility.
+This dynamic governance approach would facilitate a responsive and agile economic model for deposit management, ensuring that the network remains accessible and robust in the face of market volatility.

 ### Ergonomics
 The proposed change aims to enhance the user experience for artists, making Polkadot more accessible and user-friendly.